 A flag-bearer aspirant of the opposition National Democratic Congress (NDC), Mr Ekwow Spio Garbrah, has said the NDC has a brighter chance of winning the 2020 general election if he is elected as the party’s flag bearer

-He noted that the party needed a presidential candidate who could appeal to angry members of the ruling New Patriotic Party (NPP) whose hopes had been dashed due to the abysmal performance of the Akufo-Addo led administration, as well voters who had been heavily disappointed by the ruling government.
+He noted that the party needed a presidential candidate who could appeal to angry members of the ruling New Patriotic Party (NPP) whose hopes had been dashed due to the abysmal performance of the Akufo-Addo led administration, as well

 In an exclusive interview with the Daily Graphic at Agona Swedru in the Central Region, Dr Spio-Garbrah said: “Let me tell you something.
 Among those interested in leading the NDC into the next general election, I am the only candidate with a huge constituency that cuts across the political divide.
 No candidate in the NDC flag-bearer race has a larger constituency than I do.
 My presence and popularity can heavily be felt among women groups, youth groups, religious groups as well as the business community.”

 Ghana News Headlines